taisei-project/taisei/doc/GAME.rst

 ------------

 Taisei is a shoot-em-up game.
 Lots of bullets cover the screen and if you are hit by one, you die.
-To make things easier, your hitbox is very small–much smaller than your character.
+To make things easier, your hitbox is very small—much smaller than your character.

 If you get hit you lose a life; if you are out of lives, it’s Game Over, but you get a few Continues to keep playing (without scores).